 Heart disease is the leading cause of death in the United States, killing more than 600,000 people each year, according to the Centers for Disease Control and Prevention.
-The movement toward healthier diets increase the demand for value-added products from meat and dairy sources to promote consumers’ health.
+The movement toward healthier diets increases the demand for value-added products from meat and dairy sources to promote consumers’ health.

 Fort Valley State University research associate professor Dr. Jung Hoon Lee aims to improve small ruminant products, such as goat and lamb, with newly developed rumen-escape dietary supplements (REDS).